Shingles Causes, Symptoms, and Treatment

 - Where neurotrophic ulcers develop, botulinum toxin administration to produce a protective ptosis may be considered (the effects wear off after about three months).
 Other options available to manage these ulcers include bandage contact lenses, tissue glue and tarsorrhaphy (the lids are sutured together; depending on the type of procedure, this may or may not be irreversible).

-- Treatment may go on for many months or even years.
+- Shingles treatment may go on for many months or even years.

 - Corneal scarring may require penetrating keratoplasty (corneal transplant).